Judahh/Minimal/README.md

 sampleClass3 = SampleClass(-5);
 log(|sampleClass3|); # prints 5

-# Global is a global object that can be used to define global properties, functions, operators...
+# global is a global object that can be used to define global properties, functions, operators...
-# Project is a global object that can be used to define project properties, functions, operators...
+# project is a global object that can be used to define project properties, functions, operators...
-# Namespace is a global object that can be used to define namespace properties, functions, operators...
+# namespace is a global object that can be used to define namespace properties, functions, operators...
-# This is a global for the current class, it can be used to define class properties, functions, operators...
+# self is a global for the current class, it can be used to define class properties, functions, operators...
 # this is a reference to the current object, it can be used to access the current object properties, functions, operators...

 numberExample = Number(5);